chrisli30/RIL-DOCS/Documentations/Quick Start/Step 3 : Edit Smart Contract.md

 }
 ```

-To set those values, open 3_deploy_tokens.js in folder truffle/migrations/ .
+To set those values, open 3_deploy_tokens.js in folder truffle/migrations/.
+This is a migration script that controls the deployment of smart constrcts.
+We will talk more about migrations in next step.
 The file content looks like this.

 ``` javascript
 const EIP20 = artifacts.require('./EIP20.sol');